loophp/memoize/README.md

 This library help you to memoize callable or closures.

-It can use any type of Cache backend system, as long as it implements [the PSR-6 cache interface](https://www.php-fig.org/psr/psr-6).

-If you use the [symfony/cache](https://packagist.org/packages/symfony/cache) package, you will have a bunch of cache backends available such as Redis, MemCache, Filesystem, ArrayCache,...

 ## Features

-* Provides a Memoizer class,
+* Provides a Memoizer class.
-* Allows you to set a custom cache,
+* Immutable.
+* Stateless.

 ## Installation